Fill form to unlock content

 If you sell just #hardware, it’s: “What’s your price and how fast can you deliver?”
 But offering #data insights puts SIs at the helm of value-generating activities. @AdvantechEurope via @insightdottech

 UShop+ integrates 2D and 3D video technology with POS transaction data.
-A variety of sensors gather information into a central repository that can be deployed on-premises or as an Azure cloud-based solution (Figure 1).
+The powerful solution was showcased at the 2024 Integrated Systems Europe event, one of the largest events for AI and systems integrators in the world.
+A variety of sensors gather information into a central repository that can be deployed on-premises or as an Azure cloud-based solution.

 Running on Intel® processor-based devices throughout the store, the system connects and extracts information from these and other data sources to provide a more complete picture.
-And to comply with privacy regulations, UShop+ can detect shopper characteristics but doesn’t capture personal information.
+And to comply with privacy regulations, UShop+ can detect relevant shopper characteristics anonymously.

 The software stack includes traffic analytics and heatmap technology that can provide retailers with an in-depth knowledge of consumer movement, shopping, and purchasing trends during periods of high or low traffic.
 This information and POS sales data can be combined to evaluate the store’s KPI performance in real time.